 Online Instruction to Continue

-Tigerville, SC (March 27, 2020) In communication released yesterday to the North Greenville University (NGU) community, the university’s senior leadership council, with input from its COVID-19 Response team, announced that the university is extending modified operations through May 3, 2020, continuing online instruction through the end of the spring semester.
+Tigerville, SC (March 27, 2020) In a communication released yesterday to the North Greenville University (NGU) community, the university’s senior leadership council, with input from its COVID-19 Response team, announced that the university is extending modified operations through May 3, 2020, continuing online instruction through the end of the spring semester.
 This decision aligns the university with the state’s plan for public K-12, technical schools, colleges, and universities to remain closed through April 2020.

 In addition to continuing online instruction, the Tigerville and Greer campuses will remain closed to the public.
 Staff support on both campuses will be adjusted as needed to operate the modified plan.
 All public events, including May commencement, are canceled.
 Degrees will be conferred on May 1 to candidates completing requirements and diplomas will be mailed to the students.
 Graduates will be allowed to participate in a special commencement ceremony during Homecoming 2020, Fall 2020 commencement service, or Spring 2021 commencement service.
 Housing and related services, including dining, will continue to be provided on a limited basis if feasible.